Polish Space Agency: Camilla

 On October 31, 2023, POLSA announced a partnership with the ESA which would see a Polish satellite constellation launched by 2027.
 The constellation will consist of at least four satellites, three optoelectronic and one radar, and is expected to cost $87 million.
 The satellites will be designed and manufactured in conjunction with the ESA.
 The goal of the constellation is in the monitoring and management of land use, agriculture, the environment, infrastructure, water, and emergencies.
-These will be the first ever Polish governmental satellites, with the constellation using the working name Camilla.
+These will be the first ever civilian Polish governmental satellites, with the constellation using the working name Camilla.